 Seolleongtang or the ox bone soup is a typical Seoul dish.
 You’ll be able to recognize it from its unique milky white color.
 The beef in the soup is cooked for hours so that its super tender and just melts in your mouth.

 The broth is served with noodles, scallions, and meat.
-You can season the meat right on your table so that it is personalized as per your taste.
-You can add salt, chopped garlic, onions, and red pepper on the table.
+You can season the meat right on your table to be personalized as per your taste.
+Add salt, chopped garlic, onions, and red pepper to the table.

 The foods included in the list like bibimbap, Korean noodles, kimchi stew, Korean beef BBQ, and more.

-Most food from Korea is low-calorie food and soup is involved in every meal.
+Most food from Korea is low-calorie food, and soup is involved in every meal.
 There are a lot of vegetables as side dishes also.
-Many Korean foods are fermented which makes them an excellent food item for your gut.
+Many Korean foods are fermented, making them an excellent food item for your gut.

 Not really.
 Korean food contains a lot of rice and carbs in meat products like beef and pork.
 Although its low in calories but has a good amount of carbs.

-Kimchi is one of the healthiest food option all over the world!
+Kimchi is one of the healthiest food options all over the world!

 Korean food is not as expensive as Western food.